-Poor infrastructure, scarce earning opportunities are social limitations, absolute neglect in state support measures, limit the development opportunities of the people living there.
+Poor infrastructure, scarce earning opportunities other than in deforestation and absolute neglect in state support measures are all social limitations and restrict the development opportunities of local people.

 With little food being produced to sell there is hardly enough earned to send the children to school.
 After school, only expensive education remains in the city.